menglishca/keyin-course-notes/content/fullstack/course-notes/topic-10/_index.md

   type: docs
 ---

-For our eleventh topic in fullstack we'll be covering how to connect something like a React frontend to an express backend.
+For our tenth topic in fullstack we'll be covering how to connect something like a React frontend to an express backend.
 In particular, we'll cover:
 1. What is frontend development?
 1. A brief React review
 1. How do React apps work?